 - Clearly defined perimeters for student conduct

-- Require parents and students to sign a yearly Internet usage contract acknowledging the parents' permission for the student to use the Internet, and the student's responsibility to comply with school guidelines
+- Require parents and students to sign a yearly internet usage contract acknowledging the parents' permission for the student to use the internet, and the student's responsibility to comply with school guideline

 - Roles of faculty in managing the situation